Yet Another Controversy! Kapil Sharma SLAMMED For Performing At PSL-2018 In Dubai!

 Shiv Sena Slams Kapil Sharma

-Shiv Sena slammed Kapil's decision to perform for PSL-2018 and said he is playing with India's honour for earning some money.
+Shiv Sena slammed Kapil's decision to perform for PSL-2018 and said he is playing with India's honour for earning money.
 Sena was quoted by India.com as saying, "Kapil Sharma is making a mockery of India's honour.
 He just wants to earn money and doesn't care about the country.
 We strongly condemn Sharma for performing during PSL."

 MNS Spokesperson Slams Kapil